-Another exemption that was axed pertained to "grandfathered uses and facilities."
+Another exemption that got axed pertained to "grandfathered uses and facilities."
 The exemption allowed developers to replace certain old buildings with new developments and continue to receive the parking exemptions that went with the grandfathered old buildings.

 Vice Chair Arthur Keller, who moved to Palo Alto in 1977, recalled a time when a person could roll up to the curb any time because the streets were "dead."
-He agreed that certain development incentives are no longer needed.
+He agreed that certain development incentives were no longer needed.